 These symptoms may be due to cancer and abnormal growths, and any delay in treatment could result in disability.

 Chiropractic treatment for back pain has caused stroke and death

-Dr Henry goes on further to explain why Chiropractic treatment for back pain is NOT regulated or recognised by MOH for treating back pain in Singapore, simply because there is no scientific evidence that any of their treatments, work.
+Dr Henry goes on further to explain why chiropractic treatment for back pain is NOT regulated or recognised by the Ministry of Health for treating back pain in Singapore, simply because there is no scientific evidence that any of their treatments, work.

-Readers who had gone to see chiropractors in Singapore, largely concur with his views
+Readers who have seen chiropractors in Singapore largely concur with his views

 From the Facebook comments on Dr Henry's back pain post, it's clear that many readers with first-hand experience of chiropractic treatments share the same sentiments.

-But what about those friends who guarantee chop that chiropractic works for back pain?
+But what about those who insist that chiropractic treatment works for back pain?